Leave of Absence Requests

 Leave OF ABSENCE DURING TERM TIME

-The parents of children of compulsory school age are required to ensure that they attend school on a regular basis.
-The Supreme Court has made clear that attending school regularly means that the children must attend school on every day that they are required to do so.
+The Supreme Court has clarified the law on unauthorised leave, including holidays, during term time (Platt v Isle of Wright 2017).
+The Supreme Court has made clear that attending school ‘regularly’ means that the children must attend school on every day that they are required to do so.
 As such, the parents of any child who is absent from school without authorisation for any length of time are likely to be considered as committing an offence under s444 of the Education Act 1996.

 Where applications for leave of absence are made in advance and refused, the child will be required to be in school on the dates set out in the application.
 If the child is absent during that period, it will be recorded as an unauthorised absence, which may result in legal action being taken against the parent(s), by way of a Fixed Penalty Notice.